Pivoting successfully relies on seeing that your business has a problem and addressing it head-on.

 1. Understand a pandemic-fueled trend

-Because people have changed how they work, play, and shop, the only way a pivot would be successful is to consider the in these areas.
+Because people have changed how they work, play, and shop, the only way a pivot would be successful is to consider the new trends in these areas.
 Remote work, along with an increased dependence on technology due to social distancing, provides ample opportunity to businesses who want to find new, exciting ways to capitalize on their market.
 Companies have shifted to using online storefronts and mobile apps to interact with customers.
 Those that embrace this new digital lifestyle stand to outpace their competition that is patiently waiting for physical meeting spaces to reopen.

 2. Extend the company’s existing business model

-Successful pivoting doesn’t rely on entering a new space.
+Successful pivoting doesn’t rely on entering a brand new space.
 Some companies are associated with doing certain things.
 Prada, for example, is known for making fashionable accessories.
 If a company needs to be successful in their pivot, they should look at related areas to their primary product.
 Prada’s new line of designer face masks shows that they leveraged their brand awareness to produce a viable product that appeals to a post-pandemic world.

 3. Pivots must be profitable and sustainable